-After the 2020 CZU Fire in Santa Cruz County, the drinking water supply for approximately 100,000 people was threatened by toxic materials from 1,500 burned structures.
+- After the 2020 CZU Fire in Santa Cruz County, the drinking water supply for approximately 100,000 people was threatened by toxic materials from 1,500 burned structures.
 With the rainy season approaching, the RCD of Santa Cruz County partnered with the County of Santa Cruz, CalOES and CCC to develop and implement a Toxic Runoff Control Program.
 To implement the program as quickly as possible, the County of Santa Cruz declared a Public Health Emergency, which allowed the partners access to properties forgoing the Right of Entry Agreement Process.
 Over just a few weeks, the program installed runoff control measures on the 450 properties with the greatest potential to contaminate drinking water.
-While the mission had some serious challenges, including logistics and costs related to the CCC camp and the Covid pandemic in general, ultimately, the partners were successful in protecting critical drinking water supply and water quality for threatened steelhead and endangered coho salmon.
+While the mission had some serious challenges, including logistics and costs related to the CCC camp and the Covid pandemic in general, ultimately, the partners were successful in protecting critical drinking water supply and water quality for threatened steelhead and endangered coho salmon. - Mariposa RCD's NRCS office is doing assessments but are not able to help with erosion control unless erosion is actively occurring.
+NRCS keeps Mariposa RCD informed of those assessments to allow the RCD to reach out and conduct erosion prevention work.